MarxGonzalez/BlinkyTapeTutorials/README.md

 ## Further Reading ##

-* TODO: Add some links to basic Arduino programming information
 * [FastLed Basic Usage](https://github.com/FastLED/FastLED/wiki/Basic-usage)
 is a great 101 read, but their whole site is a great source of information when you're ready to move on to more complex projects.